Vyral/base-template/agent-training.md

 #### Featured Webinar:

-**The Simple Form to Make Sure You Are Making Money!** — [Video](https://www.youtube.com/watch?v=GakbwHUneTg&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/tj5vrrmzoxz9v7o/AAD1ICYkq-adbMVdOCRh35QZa?dl=0)
+**Goal Setting NOW to Explode Your 2020 Production\!** — [Video](https://youtu.be/Ma5D_0ij_As) — [Resources](https://www.dropbox.com/sh/vdpqb5qxz9iyjd2/AADNyIaENKQ0vPI3nCJsSkF_a?dl=0)

-We all know that implementing systems and structure will help us build a successful business, and one way to implement that structure is through profit and loss forms.
-Profit and loss may not be the most exciting aspect of any business, but it is an important one.
-Learning how your money flows will allow you to shift your mindset from that of a salesperson to that of a businessperson.
-If you’re struggling with tracking results and expenses in your business, I encourage you to check out this 30-minute webinar discussing “The Simple Form to Ensure You Are Making Money”.
+Think about an area of your life you’d like to improve.
+Chances are, more than just one thing comes to mind.
+Whether you’d like to get in shape, make more money in your business, or do a better job of connecting with friends and family, the key to making these things happen starts with setting clear goals.
+This is exactly what we discussed in our latest CORE Training real estate coaching session, and now is your chance to hear the full webinar for yourself.

-<iframe width="734" height="413" src="https://www.youtube.com/embed/GakbwHUneTg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="734" height="413" src="https://www.youtube.com/embed/GakbwHUneTg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 ### Previous Webinars:

-**The Simple Form to Make Sure You Are Making Money!, June 2019** — [Video](https://www.youtube.com/watch?v=GakbwHUneTg&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/tj5vrrmzoxz9v7o/AAD1ICYkq-adbMVdOCRh35QZa?dl=0)
+**The Simple Form to Make Sure You Are Making Money\!, June 2019** — [Video](https://www.youtube.com/watch?v=GakbwHUneTg&amp;feature=youtu.be) — [Resources](https://www.dropbox.com/sh/tj5vrrmzoxz9v7o/AAD1ICYkq-adbMVdOCRh35QZa?dl=0)

 **How to Build a Profitable Team, May 2019** — [Video](https://www.youtube.com/watch?v=cURa-Q2Isi8&amp;feature=youtu.be) — [Resources](https://www.dropbox.com/sh/0l47k86hlh02ipl/AABQecYB8y7-s-QbtXKYArjRa?dl=0)